evantayloryates/yabai-wiki-fork/Configuration.md

 ### Mouse support

-When you drag a tiled window onto another, yabai swaps their positions in the window tree.
-If you resize a tiled window, yabai will adjust splits to fit automatically.
+If you resize a tiled window, yabai will attempt to adjust splits to fit automatically.

+When you drag a tiled window onto another, yabai will either swap their positions in the window tree, or modify the window tree by splitting the region occupied by the window.
+The action is determined by drop-zones; 25% of the region towards a particular edge will result in a warp operation towards that direction, and the center (50%) of the window will trigger either a swap or stack operation (based on the value of `yabai -m config mouse_drop_action`).
+See [this picture](https://user-images.githubusercontent.com/4488655/61372700-23c32e00-a898-11e9-8052-aeb5db9f4e13.png) for a visual illustration.

 Additionally, yabai can enable you to move and resize windows by clicking anywhere on them while holding a modifier key.